CATIA-Systems/FMPy/docs/hacking.md

 ```

 on Linux and macOS the `pywin32` package is not required but you might need to prepend `sudo` to
 the command depending on your permissions.
-If you want Python 2.7 you can use `python=2.7`.
 If you want a 32-bit Python environment you have to enter `set CONDA_FORCE_32BIT=1` before creating
 the environment.
 Note that in order to simulate FMUs the Python environment has to match the
 platforms supported by the FMU.
 I.e. you need a 64-bit Python on Windows to simulate an FMU that